KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 ## 3 Getting started with neural networks

-This chapter is designed to get you started with using neural networks to solve real problems
+- This chapter is designed to get you started with using neural networks to solve real problems

-we’ll take a closer look at the core components of neural networks that we introduced in chapter 2: layers, networks, objective functions, and optimizers.
+- We’ll take a closer look at the core components of neural networks that we introduced in chapter 2: layers, networks, objective functions, and optimizers.

-We’ll give you a quick introduction to Keras, the Python deep-learning library that we’ll use throughout the book
+- We’ll give you a quick introduction to Keras, the Python deep-learning library that we’ll use throughout the book.

-You’ll set up a deep-learning workstation, with TensorFlow, Keras, and GPU support
+- You’ll set up a deep-learning workstation, with TensorFlow, Keras, and GPU support

 #### 3.1 Anatomy of a neural network